xonixx/xonixx.github.io/makesure.md

 - running tests/linters,
 - launching the necessary docker containers,
 - running database migrations,
-- actually, the assembly of the project,
+- actually, building the project,
 - documentation generation,
 - automating the publication of releases,
 - deployment, etc.

-However, assembly systems are often used for such purposes.
+However, build tools are often used for such purposes.

-[Make](https://en.wikipedia.org/wiki/Make_(software)) is perhaps the most famous of these tools.
+[Make](https://en.wikipedia.org/wiki/Make_(software)) is perhaps the most famous of them.

 Similar functionality is known to nodejs developers and loved by them in the form of scripts in package.json (npm run-scripts).
 Java veterans will remember Ant.

-But nodejs/Ant needs to be installed, make, although capable of doing *task runner* functions, is rather inconvenient in this role, being in fact a very old school *build tool* with many "features" that follow.
+But nodejs/Ant needs to be installed, make, although capable of doing *task runner* functions, is rather inconvenient in this role, being in fact a very old school *build tool* with all the ensuing consequences.

 And shell scripts require some system and inevitable routine in writing (argument handling, help messages, etc.).